Remember When Blake Shelton Released His Debut Album?

 "I had been hearing rumors," Shelton recalls to CMT.
 "From the day I signed with that record company, I was excited and had a sick feeling at the same time.
 You know how Nashville is.
 The rumors were always flying around: 'Giant’s gonna close.'
 They were true rumors, just way ahead of their time.
 Luckily, I was able to finish my album before the company closed."

 Shelton moved to Warner Bros. after Giant went out of business, releasing "All Over Me" and "Ol' Red" as the second and third singles from his debut album.
 Both songs landed in the Top 20, setting Shelton up for the success of his sophomore album, The Dreamer.
-He scored another No. 1 hit, "The Baby," from that album, and has gone on to build one of the most successful careers of his generation at country radio, scoring a total of 26 No. 1 hits including his most recent No. 1, "God's Country."
+He scored another No. 1 hit, "The Baby," from that album, and has gone on to build one of the most successful careers of his generation at country radio, scoring a total of 27 No. 1 hits including his most recent No. 1, a duet with girlfriend Gwen Stefani titled "Nobody But You."